paultopia/gobbledygook/content/pages/syllabus.md

 ## Some schedule notes

 Spring Break is March 14-22.
-No class then, obviously.
+No class then, obviously. (**Addendum: also no class the week after, for transition week**)

-Problem sets are due on the following Fridays, each at 5pm Central: Feb 14 (week 4), Mar 6 (week 7), Apr.
-3 (week 10) and May 8 (in the middle of finals period).
+Problem sets are due on the following Fridays, each at 5pm Central: Feb 14 (week 4), Mar 6 (week 7), and May 8 (combined problem sets 3 and 4, in the middle of finals period).

 ### Learning outcomes